'No panic' over lack of GB medals

 2002 - Day 12: Alex Coomber, skeleton bronze (Total medals: 2)

-2006 - Day 6: Shelley Rudman skeleton silver (Total medals: 1)
+2006 - Day 6: Shelley Rudman, skeleton silver (Total medals: 1)

 2010 - Day 7: Amy Williams, skeleton gold (Total medals: 1)